 In 2019, NTA has re-introduced the JEE Main normalisation procedure to ensure each and every student gets a fair chance for scoring good marks.
-From 2019, JEE Main exam will be conducted twice in January and April on multiple dates and in two sessions per day.
+From 2019, JEE Main exam will be conducted four times in the months of February, March, April and May on multiple dates and in two sessions per day.
 Now as the JEE Main examination becomes a multi-session examination, there is a need to calibrate the marks scored by students in the examinations so that the best and most deserving JEE Main aspirants make it to the prestigious institutes like IIITs, NITs as well as be eligible to sit for JEE Advanced.

 Although the NTA has made all the efforts to maintain the level of questions across the different question papers, the difficulty level of some questions might not be exactly the same.
 As a result, some students might attempt relatively difficult question paper compared to other JEE Main aspirants and these aspirants might not be able to score well in those difficult questions leading to a lower score compared to students who get a relatively easier paper.

 So, NTA has adopted the ‘Normalisation Procedure based on Percentile Score’ to overcome this situation and that no student appearing for the exam will be at any disadvantage.